Richard-Schott/Project1/README.txt

 		1. Breakpoint when I'm at max-width to drop width: 100%. center-align using margin
 		2. Resize and realign the footer, too.
 (Mel also suggested it.)
 Image height and alignment are imbalanced.
 		3. center-align or align-items
+	Mihaela
+		1. id="header-box" is broken
+		2. Omit stylesheet type attributes!
+		3. Remove alt attributes from <a> tags.
+		4. Use forward slashes!
+		5. Suggestion: target="_blank" on links!
+		6. Comment/label HTML doc
+		7. Double check styleguide
+		8. px after 0 is uneeded
 	Me
 		1. I noticed that I was attempting to resize the containers above 700px, not the image classes!
 		2. Revisit prior lessons on design patterns.
 Figure out the margin and spacing for elements.
 		3. Test the margin spacing on the header, after max widths for the icon and headers are set.

+**My Thoughts**
 	FLEXWRAP is causing that odd stacking when I add it to the project container!
 	Adjusting image width resizes them, but text alignment needs to be fixed.

 	IDEA: Header container's max-width needs to be set.
 Left and right margins too.
 	IDEA: Margins should be set for the project containers at high resolutions.
 	IDEA: Max-width for the hero image.
 	IDEA: Replace <p> with <figcaption>?

 	IDEA: Eliminate excess code, particularly the header.
 Maybe its style needs to be on the master.
 	IDEA: Consolidate some of the images into different breakpoints.
 	IDEA: Fix minor breakpoints for text.
 	IDEA: Stack images after 700px?
 	IDEA: Increase the header text size at 550px
 	IDEA: create borderless <div> containers with a darker grey background.
 	ISSUE: Minor font-size breakpoint at 500px; the header is small at that point.
 Other text might be, too.
 	IDEA: Although stock images don't require attribution, cite them in README.
 	ISSUE: EXPAND the <a> tags to the images.
 	ISSUE: Change the header's level to eliminate wraparound at 320px. <h3> doesn't work too well. <h2> seems okay.
 	IDEA: Create divs, with borders, around the project snapshot boxes.
 This will be nice on mobile layouts.
 	IDEA: border-radius on images make them seem less boring.
 It might not work on the trading card.
 	ISSUE: USE FORUMLAIC ID AND CLASS NAMES.
 THINK SECTION + TYPE OR CHARACTERISTIC.
 	ISSUE: REMOVE JS TAG AND COMMENT NOTES FROM HEAD.
 	ISSUE: RICHARD SCHOTT <h2> wraparound below 450px
 			<h3> wraparound around 350px

-Preliminary notes:
+**Preliminary notes**:
 NAME	text-align: right; within <header>?
 		font #2d3c49
 		sans-serif font